 Jennifer Allen, MD, Clinical Course Director for Family/Community Medicine and OUM Class of 2012 also touted the importance of weekly quizzes.
 Dr. Allen is a board-certified family physician with an active practice in Missouri (USA).

 “Quizzes aren’t intended to ‘trip you up.’
 They are a way for you to see your progress and be ready for the end- of-rotation exams.
 For instructors, they also tend to reflect whether or not our students are reading assigned material,” said Dr. Allen. “ I, myself, routinely take quizzes as a way to retain information likely to be on my Board of Family Medicine recertification exams.”

 The Clinical Student Advising Program, which began in 2017, was the first feature of the new clinical programming to become available.
-While student surveys had indicated that students want clinicians to guide them through rotations and course work, just as Academic Advisers had supported them during pre-clinicals, a surprising number of clinical students have not taken advantage of the program, despite the positive feedback shared by students who have sought out a Clinical Adviser.
+While student surveys had indicated that students want clinicians to guide them through rotations and course work, just as Academic Advisors had supported them during pre-clinicals, a surprising number of clinical students have not taken advantage of the program, despite the positive feedback shared by students who have sought out a Clinical Advisor.

-“It is important to seek out a Clinical Adviser who has gone through the same licensure exams that you eventually intend to take.
+“It is important to seek out a Clinical Advisor who has gone through the same licensure exams that you eventually intend to take.
 They can help you prepare, so you go into your licensing exam with confidence,” said Dr. Muhsin.